markusbegerow/markusbegerow/README.md

 Send me an email or get in touch with me via Twitter: [@MarkusBegerow](https://twitter.com/markusbegerow)

 ### Donations
-I will gladly accept donations, either via Bitcoin or DigiByte.
+I will gladly accept donations, either via Bitcoin or DigiByte and sometimes Monero - what else ;)

 Bitcoin: `3HtjsrWz6jjzFvybaD3xiVxjimkuJ1K4QE`